emgarten/Sleet/doc/private-feed-s3.md

 ## S3 bucket creation

 First we will need to create a bucket to store the feed in.
-By default Sleet will create a bucket with a public ACL so that clients can access it directly.
+By default, Sleet will create a bucket with a public ACL so that clients can access it directly.

 Since we are making a private feed we need to create the bucket ourselves and ensure that it has a private ACL.
 You can do this using the S3 console, AWS CLI, or [AWS CloudShell](https://aws.amazon.com/cloudshell/).